EOSIO/eosio-android-keystore-signature-provider/README.md

 * Kotlin 1.3.31+
 * Gradle 4.10.1+

-Since EOSIO SDK for Android: Android KeyStore Signature Provider is an Android specific project, we recommend using Android Studio if you are going to work on it.
+Since EOSIO SDK for Java: Android KeyStore Signature Provider is an Android specific project, we recommend using Android Studio if you are going to work on it.

 ## Installation